Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Objective methods include:

-Instrumental, psychophysiological, in which devices determine breathing, pulse, brain biocurrents.
+Instrumental, psychophysiological, in which devices determine breathing, pulse, and brain biocurrents.

-Considering psychophysiological methods of diagnostics, it must be said that this direction arose in our country and has not yet fully entered the world practice of psychodiagnostics.
-The basis of these methods was the branch in psychophysiology, which studies the features of the course of mental processes in humans.
-These features are expressed in performance, noise immunity, switchability and other indicators of the course of mental processes.
+Considering psychophysiological diagnostic methods, it must be said that this direction arose in our country and has not yet fully entered into world practice psychodiagnostics.
+The basis of these methods was the branch of psychophysiology, which studies the characteristics of the course of mental processes in humans.
+These features are expressed in performance, noise immunity, switchability and other indicators of the flow of mental processes.

-This type of method differs from others in that it does not contain estimates, since it cannot be said that some properties of the nervous system are better and others are worse.
+This type of technique differs from others in that it does not contain evaluations, since it cannot be said that some properties of the nervous system are better and others are worse.

-.Questionnaire tests in which the answer is selected from the proposed options, describing the individual abilities or preferences of the individual.
+.Questionnaire tests in which an answer is selected from the proposed options, describing the individual’s abilities or preferences.

 .Observation, survey.
-They allow you to get extensive information about a person, about interpersonal relationships in the family, at work.
-Despite their apparent simplicity, these diagnostic methods require special art.
+They allow you to obtain extensive information about a person, about interpersonal relationships in the family, and at work.
+Despite their apparent simplicity, these diagnostic methods require special skill.

 .Role-playing games.
 During the game, a person shows his personal qualities.
-This gives grounds for a diagnosis.
+This gives grounds to make a diagnosis.

-.Projective methods.
-They are distinguished from others by the non-standard procedure for conducting and interpreting.
-In order to work well with projective methods, a practicing psychologist, in addition to a high professional classification, needs to think creatively, have a special approach to each case, and intuition.
+.Projective techniques.
+They are distinguished from others by the non-standard procedure of implementation and interpretation.
+In order to work well with projective techniques, a practicing psychologist, in addition to a high professional classification, must think creatively, have a special approach to each case, and intuition.

-The most common method of psychodiagnostics today is tests.
-But before proceeding to its description, I would like to say a few words about the method of observation.
+The most common psychodiagnostic technique today is tests.
+But before moving on to its description, I would like to say a few words about the observation method.

-In appearance, behavior, a lot of what is happening inside him is manifested.
-Behind the barely noticeable movements of the hands, eyes, body, the psychologist-diagnostician must see the character, mood, aspiration of the subject.
-Clothing, manner of speaking, construction of phrases can also say a lot about a person.
+In appearance and behavior, much of what is happening inside is revealed.
+Behind the barely noticeable movements of the hands, eyes, and body, the diagnostic psychologist must see the character, mood, and aspirations of the person being studied.
+Clothes, manner of speaking, and the construction of phrases can also say a lot about a person.
 The task of the observer is precisely to see and generalize this much.

 Tests are the most reliable method in psychodiagnostics.
-Test - a test, a test, a standardized study of various, primarily personal characteristics of a person, involving the performance of certain tasks by him.
+A test is a test, a test, a standardized study of various, primarily personal, characteristics of a person, which requires him to perform certain tasks.

-According to the form of conducting tests are individual and group; oral and written; blank, hardware and computer; verbal and non-verbal.
+According to the form of testing, there are individual and group tests; oral and written; blank, hardware and computer; verbal and non-verbal.
 Any test consists of several parts.
-It includes instructions, a test book with tasks, stimulus material (if necessary), a form, a template for data processing.
+It includes instructions, a test book with tasks, stimulus material (if necessary), a form, and a template for data processing.

-The test results are compared with the norms, which, in turn, are determined empirically.
-The norm is considered the level of a statistically average person.
-The results, compared with the norms, are called low, medium or high.
+The test results are compared with standards, which, in turn, are determined empirically.
+The norm is considered to be the level of a statistically average person.
+The results, when compared with norms, are called low, medium or high.

 The quality of the test is determined by such characteristics as reliability, validity, reliability.

-Thus, psychodiagnostics is a section of psychological knowledge and psychological practice, which is being formed at the junction of fundamental branches of psychology with the practical demands of life.
+Thus, psychodiagnostics is a section psychological knowledge and psychological practice, formed at the intersection of fundamental branches of psychology with the practical needs of life.

-In the most general sense, psychodiagnostics is the science and practice of making a psychological diagnosis, which means recognizing deviations from normal mental functioning and development, as well as determining the mental state of either a specific object (individual, family, small group), or a particular mental function or process for a particular person.
+In the most general sense, psychodiagnostics is the science and practice of making a psychological diagnosis, which means recognizing deviations from normal mental functioning and development, as well as determining the mental state of either a specific object (individual, family, small group), or one or another mental function or process for a specific person.

-In order for an elderly person to feel like a full-fledged member of society, it is necessary for him to participate in public life, maintain individual, family and other ties.
+In order for an elderly person to feel like a full-fledged member of society, it is necessary to participate in public life and maintain individual, family and other connections.
 It is believed that two areas are most important for a person: communication and daily activities.
 Unfortunately, many older people, for various reasons, are deprived of this.
-As a result, there is psychological discomfort, and a feeling of disorientation in the conditions of modern life.
-Therefore, to solve the psychological problems and age-related difficulties of the elderly, psychological services are organized in social service centers.
+The result is psychological discomfort and a feeling of disorientation in the conditions of modern life.
+Therefore, to solve psychological problems and age-related difficulties of older people, psychological services are organized in social service centers.
 The work of a psychologist today is mainly carried out with this category of citizens.

-Awareness of a new life status on the eve of old age, understanding the meaning of one's new life, state, largely determines the structure of the emotional experiences of older people.
-This implies the tasks that a psychologist working with elderly and elderly people in a social service center should solve:
+Awareness of a new life status on the eve of old age, understanding the meaning of one’s new life and condition largely determines the structure of the emotional experiences of older people.
+This entails the tasks that a psychologist working with elderly and elderly people in a social service center must solve:

 increased self-esteem;

-discussion of all the good things that are available in the current life situation.
+discussion of all the good things that exist in the current life situation.

 The help of a psychologist involves both individual and group work.

-A psychologist, in the course of individual counseling for older people who seek help from the center, reveals to them the concept of life satisfaction in old age, the conditions for achieving it, as well as the conventionality of the concept of “happy old age”; he explains to the elderly man that there is another concept - "successful aging".
-It involves a constant effort to cope with the loss or lack of manifestations of many aspects of life inherent in the aging process.
-The psychologist encourages constant and reasonable activity, adequate physical and mental exercises, which provide an elderly person with the necessary skills to deal with illnesses, contribute to solving the main tasks of age-related development and are accompanied by an experience of satisfaction with life at this age.
+A psychologist, during individual counseling of older people seeking help at the center, reveals to them the concept of life satisfaction in old age, the conditions for achieving it, as well as the conventions of the concept of “happy old age”; he explains to the elderly man that there is another concept - “successful aging”.
+It assumes permanent application efforts to cope with the loss or lack of expression of many aspects of life inherent in the aging process.
+The psychologist encourages constant and reasonable activity, adequate physical and mental exercises, which provide the elderly person with the necessary skills to deal with illnesses, contribute to solving the main tasks of age-related development and are accompanied by the experience of satisfaction with life at this age.

-There are cases when an elderly person needs psychological help, but he does not dare to come to a psychologist due to some internal reasons, barriers.
+There are times when an elderly person needs psychological help, but he does not dare to come to a psychologist due to some internal reasons or barriers.
 He feels much more confident at home.
-In this case, the effectiveness of psychological counseling at home will be much higher.
+In this case, the effectiveness of psychological consultation at home will be much higher.

-The procedure of age-related psychological counseling is built taking into account the characteristics of the client's personality and his strategy for adapting to age-related changes.
+The procedure for age-related psychological counseling is based on the client’s personality characteristics and his strategy for adapting to age-related changes.
 In order to take into account all the features, a testing procedure is necessary.
 Another problem may arise here.
-During the practice of working with the elderly, it turned out that people over 65-68 years of age have certain difficulties.
-This includes increased psychological fatigue, slowness of perception, reaction and thinking, and weak motivation for activity.
-All this affects the test data.
-Changes are also noticeable in the emotional sphere: focus on one's own interests, suspicion, as a result of which the results are not always reliable.
-Therefore, this method of diagnosing personality is extremely rare.
-From experience, it became clear that it is much more effective to use a psychodiagnostic conversation with older people.
-The main thing is to direct it very delicately in the right direction, and we can learn a lot about a person.
+During the practice of working with older people, it turned out that people over 65-68 years old have certain difficulties.
+These include increased psychological fatigue, slowness of perception, reaction and thinking, and poor motivation for activity.
+All this affects the testing data.
+There are also noticeable changes in emotional sphere: focus on one’s interests, suspicion, as a result of which the results are not always reliable.
+Therefore, this method of personality diagnosis is carried out extremely rarely.
+From work experience, it became clear that it is much more effective to use a psychodiagnostic conversation with older people.
+The main thing is to very delicately guide her in the right direction, and we can learn a lot about a person.

-A feature of working with the elderly is the principle of activation and reactivation of the client's resources, as unclaimed functions fade away.
-In this case, the psychologist of the center emotionally influences his clients, saying that every person, despite seeming weakness, has a huge potential, and he is able to solve his problems even, even in hopeless situations.
-In this case, certain techniques of psychotherapy also help.
+A feature of working with older people is the principle of activation and reactivation of the client’s resources, as unclaimed functions fade away.
+In this case, the center’s psychologist emotionally influences his clients, saying that every person, despite the apparent weakness, has enormous potential, and he is able to solve his problems, even in hopeless situations.
+In this case, certain psychotherapy techniques also help.

 The main type of psychotherapy for older people is communication with them.
-This method of work is universal and is used in almost all cases of contact with customers.
-Any elderly person needs an interlocutor, he is waiting for sympathy, kind words, encouragement, attention and a desire to listen to him.
-Therefore, you must always find time for communication, inspire hope and faith, the desire for life.
+This method of working is universal and is used in almost all cases of contact with clients.
+Any elderly person needs an interlocutor; he expects sympathy, kind words, encouragement, attention and a desire to listen to him.
+Therefore, you must always find time to communicate, instill hope and faith, and a desire for life.

 Psychotherapy can be rational, using the method of persuasion.
-In this case, the work of the psychologist of the center is reduced to conversations with sick and elderly people, during which the cause of the disease and the nature of the existing disorders are explained.
-The psychologist urges the elderly person to change their attitude to exciting events in the environment, to stop fixing their attention on the existing psychological symptoms.
-The advantage of this method lies in the fact that the elderly person actively participates in a process that strengthens his intellect, opens up the opportunity to change his views and attitudes.
+In this case, the work of the center’s psychologist is reduced to conversations with sick and elderly people, during which the cause of the disease and the nature of the existing disorders are explained.
+The psychologist calls on the elderly person to change his attitude towards exciting events in the environment, to stop fixating his attention on existing psychological symptoms.
+The advantage of this method is that the elderly person actively participates in a process that strengthens his intellect and opens up the opportunity to change his views and attitudes.
 As practice has shown, this method is quite effective in working with elderly people who have recently retired, that is, between the ages of 55 and 65 years.

-Another, no less effective technique in the practice of a psychodiagnostic can be working with memories.
-For people who have entered the aging period, this method is the most effective way to individually motivate vital activity and form a tolerant attitude towards aging and the inevitability of death.
+One more, no less effective technology In the practice of a psychodiagnostician, work with memories may appear.
+For people who have entered the period of aging, this method is the most effective way to individually motivate life activity and form a tolerant attitude towards aging and the inevitability of death.
 This method is also universal and suitable for working with completely different older people.
-It can be quite active clients, as well as bedridden patients.
-This technique has an undoubted communicative, diagnostic and corrective value and is aimed at enabling a person to realize how his past has determined his present and continues to influence him.
+This can include both fairly active clients and bedridden patients.
+This technique has undoubted communicative, diagnostic and correctional value and is aimed at giving a person the opportunity to realize how his past has determined his present and continues to influence him.

-In working with memories, as work with older people shows, it is very important to return, and repeatedly, to positive memories of events in which strong integrity of personality, self-esteem and psychological health appeared.
+When working with memories, as work with older people shows, it is very important to return, and repeatedly, to positive memories of events in which strong personal integrity, self-esteem and psychological health emerged

 One of the biggest problems of older people is the loss of meaning in life.
 The result is depression, aggressive attitude and other behavioral deviations.
 In this case, logotherapy is used.
 This technique does not suggest or “prescribe” meanings.
-It is important to make it clear to the client that it is not a person who raises a question about the meaning of life - life itself raises a question for him, and a person has to constantly answer it, not with words, but with actions.
+It is important to make it clear to the client that it is not a person who poses the question about the meaning of life - life itself poses a question to him, and a person has to constantly answer it, not with words, but with actions.

-The training work with the elderly has a very positive effect.
+Training work with older people has a very positive effect.

-It's no secret that many people still have a very vague idea of what exactly a psychologist does.
+It is no secret that many people still have a very vague idea of what exactly a psychologist does.
 People do not always know what a psychological problem is and in what cases the help of a professional is simply necessary.
-But even when a person has a certain idea of the need for psychological assistance, there are many subjective factors that block the need to turn to a psychologist.
-In order for psychological service to be in demand, it is necessary that people, including the elderly, know not only about its existence, but also about the very essence of the services that it provides.
-Without dissemination of this knowledge, its effectiveness will decline.
+But even when a person has a certain idea of the need for psychological help, there are many subjective factors that block the need to contact a psychologist.
+In order for psychological services to be in demand, it is necessary that people, including the elderly, know not only about its existence, but also about the very essence of the services that it provides.
+Without the dissemination of this knowledge, its effectiveness will decrease.

-Thus, the task of a psychologist in working with older people is not to perceive them in isolation, outside their life path, but on the contrary, to understand that their current state is a reflection of a multifaceted, multilayered and phased, ongoing process of personality formation.
-The most important thing is that every elderly person is a person and, as a person, has a value in itself.
-It is important to convey this to an elderly person so that he understands that the intrinsic value of a person must be fully preserved and he has a chance to regain the lost harmony, and at a higher level.
+Thus, the task of a psychologist in working with older people is not to perceive them in isolation, outside their life path, but, on the contrary, to understand that their current state is a reflection of a multidimensional, multi-layered and stage-by-stage, ongoing process of personality formation.
+The most important thing is that every elderly person is a person and as a person has intrinsic value.
+It is important to convey this to an elderly person so that he understands that a person’s self-worth must be fully preserved and he has a chance to regain lost harmony, and at a higher level.

-2.2 The psychological status of an elderly person as a component of complex rehabilitation
+2.2 Psychological status of an elderly person as a component of complex rehabilitation

-The formation of sufficient mental flexibility in the elderly on the basis of an assessment of the psychological status allows you to correctly understand yourself and others, and contributes to adaptation to change.
-Of particular importance is the mechanism of compensation, primarily compensation for their losses - strength, health, status, support groups.
+Forming sufficient mental flexibility in older people based on an assessment of psychological status allows them to correctly understand themselves and those around them, and promotes adaptation to change.
+Of particular importance is the mechanism of compensation, primarily compensation for one’s losses - strength, health, status, support group.
 At the same time, rigidity and switching difficulties, which increase at this age, prevent the development of normal compensation.
-The obstacle is the narrowing of the circle of contacts, the workload of other family members, others, which also does not allow the full implementation of this mechanism.
-In this case, the dominance of any one of these mechanisms is implied, which begins to manifest itself in all situations, even those that are inadequate for it.
-So, there is a reluctance to make new contacts, even a fear of them, a desire to isolate oneself from everyone, including close people, emotional coldness, sometimes hostility towards them.
-This is connected with resentment, conflict, the desire to insist on one's own both in small and in big things.
-Alienation, withdrawal and aggression, often already manifested as destructiveness (for example, participation in rallies, demonstrations), are an important indicator of emotional and personal instability, which led to fixation on one of the unproductive mechanisms of mental functioning.
+The obstacle is the narrowing of the social circle, the workload of other family members around, which also does not allow this mechanism to be fully implemented.
+In this case, we mean the dominance of any one of these mechanisms, which begins to manifest itself in all situations, even those that are inadequate for it.
+Thus, there appears a reluctance to new contacts, even a fear of them, a desire to isolate oneself from everyone, including close people, emotional coldness, and sometimes hostility towards them.
+This is associated with touchiness, conflict, and the desire to insist on one’s own in both small and large things.
+Alienation, withdrawal and aggression, often manifested as destructiveness (for example, participation in rallies, demonstrations), are an important indicator of emotional and personal instability, which led to fixation on one of the unproductive mechanisms of mental functioning.

-In this course work, psychodiagnostics of elderly patients of the gerontological center "Uyut" will be considered.
+This course work will examine the psychodiagnostics of elderly patients of the gerontological center “Uyut”.

 psychodiagnostics elderly rehabilitation social